-A single asterisk preceding a waiver below indicates that the state has waived a similar state requirement.
+A single asterisk preceding a waiver below indicates that a similar state requirement is waived.
 Waivers followed by a double asterisk apply only so long as the hospital's action is not inconsistent with the state's emergency preparedness or pandemic plan.